AngeloGaeta1990/knowledge-test/README.md

 ![table section](media/table.png)

 ### Radar Plot
-The results page includes a radar plot that represents the user's scores in various subjects.
-To create the radar plot, the following library was used:
+The results page includes a radar plot representing the user's scores in various subjects.
+The developer chose the radar plot because it provides the user with a graphical representation of his proficiencies.
+The radar plot function uses the following library to draw the radar plot:
  [JavaScript library](https://cdn.jsdelivr.net/npm/chart.js)